What are the Late Payment Charges and Fee for LIC Premium?

 Based on the above details, the LIC calculator calculates the late payment fees.

-• The policy stand lapsed for 1 year
+• Policy lapsed period: 1 year

 What are the LIC late payment charges for premiums?